Prayer in Your Church: Creative Ideas

 11 Creative Ideas for Committed Prayer

-The attendance and spirit at the 2017 Prayer Conference showed the ongoing desire of Arkansas Baptist pastors to continue to pray for revival and spiritual awakening.
-It is a blessing to travel our state and learn about the numerous ways pastors are leading their churches to pray.
+The attendance and spirit at recent prayer gatherings show the ongoing desire of Arkansas Baptist pastors to pray for revival and spiritual awakening.
+It is a blessing to learn about the numerous ways pastors are leading their churches to pray.

 I am growing as a pastor as I listen and learn all the different ways that prayer is being changed from a line on the order of worship to a meaningful, engaged aspect of the church.
 Here are some of the creative ideas being used by pastors: